verayannn/SpotDMouse/README.md

 This research builds upon foundational work by Lane and Niru demonstrating applications of biologically-inspired neural networks in naturalistic decision-making contexts.
 We thank the Stanford Neuroscience community and collaborators who have supported this interdisciplinary research over the past six years.

+Collaborators: Joshua B Melander, David Au, Youseff Faragalia, Zaki Alaoui, Shenghua Liu with a special thanks to Bob, the Imagineer.

 **Funding:** Stanford Bio-X Bowes Fellowship, NSF Graduate Research Fellowship